ora0600/confluent-new-cdc-connector/README.md

 You will find some monitor statement in SQL, for checking the Outbound Server status, config and progress.
 I also add a sql script what you can run as ggadmin in SQL Developer or SQL Plus to generate a report, see [sql monitor script](xstream_monitor_stats.sql)

-A simple XStream Report can be generate by executing [simple_xstream_report.sql](simple_xstream_report.sql) script as sysbda `sqlplus sys/confluent123@orclcdb as sysdba`.

-Next you will find a collection of queries:

 ```bash
 ssh -i ~/keys/cmawsdemoxstream.pem ec2-user@PUBIP